vi-rwth/FESTA_experimental/README.md

 - compatible with MLIPs CFG-format (https://doi.org/10.1063/5.0155887) read+write
 - multiple trajectory- and COLVAR-files can be concatenated
 - (minor) FES-png now shows the true polygon outlines
+- (minor) possible to only generate FES-png without frame separation ("preview mode")

 This is purely experimental and highly work-in-progress

 Possible future additions:
 - output of only unique structures
-- preview only mode (only outputing the FES-png + outlines)